What is your company’s background?

-At the very core, we want to create spaces that are thoughtful, meaningful and relevant.
+At the very core, we want to create spaces that are not only thoughtful, meaningful and relevant, but also beautifully detailed and crafted.

 We speak with design firm UPSTAIRS_ , the recipient of the Interior Design Firm of the Year award at the inaugural Lookbox Design Awards 2017, about their approach to design.